Chia-Network/chia-operator/CONTIBUTING.md

 You will need Golang, Make, and Kubebuilder CLI.
 See the [Kubebuilder book](https://book.kubebuilder.io/quick-start) for installing the CLI.

-You can then create a new API and controller with `kubebuilder create api --group k8s.chia.net --version v1 --kind ChiaSomething`
-Change ChiaSomething to your desired Kind; for a harvester, the name is ChiaHarvester.
+You can then create a new API and controller with `kubebuilder create api --group k8s --version v1 --kind ChiaSomething` Change ChiaSomething to your desired Kind; for a harvester, the name is ChiaHarvester.
 When you enter the command, it will ask you if you want to create the resource and the controller, type `y` for both.

 Kubebuilder scaffolds a lot of files for us, but its defaults are a bit undesirable.
 There are multiple edits we will make besides implementing the API and controller logic that are described below:

-- The first thing you will need to change is in `config/crd/kustomization.yaml`.
-In the `resources` block of this file, edit the created resource name, it will look something like `- bases/k8s.chia.net.k8s.chia.net_chiasomething.yaml`, which should be changed to `- bases/k8s.chia.net_chiasomething.yaml`

 - In `config/default/kustomization.yaml` in the `resources` block, make sure the line `- ../crd` is commented.
 Kubebuilder CLI will have uncommented it.

-- In `config/rbac` there will be multiple files that get made which will contain the same redundant `k8s.chia.net.k8s.chia.net` text.
-Change all occurences to `k8s.chia.net`.

 - In `config/samples` the name of the sample kubebuilder created should be changed to the Kind of the controller resource, such as `chiasomething.yaml`.
+Then fill it out with a basic working example of the Kind's usage.

 - In `api/v1` edit the API types to match the needs of the API.
 Lean on the other API types for examples.